GSA/digitalgov.gov/content/posts/2019/05/2019-05-07-two-complementary-teams-with-same-goal.md

 slug: two-complementary-teams-with-same-goal
 date: 2019-05-07 11:00:00 -0500
 title: 'How 18F and PIF Work Together in Agencies'
-summary: 'See how two work together to help agencies become more effective at meeting the needs of citizens.'
+summary: 'Two teams working together to help agencies become more effective at meeting the needs of citizens.'
 authors:
   - justin-koufopoulos
   - angela-colter